The hell is this, Amateur Hour at the Shit Photography Society?

 As mentioned, we didn't get to play the original Miku Miku Hockey, so we've had to scrounge around a bit for info on the versions prior to the official 2.0 release.
 Beyond the initial trailer (which we assume is 1.0), we found actual players playing two different revisions, 1.5 and 1,6, There were quite a few differences from the final with these versions!
 For a start, the Tuning and Ad-Hoc modes weren't implemented yet, with only Spectacle, Practice and How to Play available, With no Tuning, levelling up Miku was different- rather than use points for specific stats, she would raise them on her own when you played Practice or Spectacle modes, with rankings given as letters instead of numbers.
 Costumes weren't in here either (only standard Lat Miku) and there were no Curve shots, only Smashes.
 So, it was even more basic than the proper public release, 1.6 was a tiny bit closer, with Ad-Hoc mode implemented but everytihng else as in 1.0/1.5.
 Interestingly, the music in the final game is different- 1.0, 1.5 and 1.6 all used Nyanyanyanyanyanyanya! as the main menu song, whereas 2.0 has its own song.

-To end, here's the link to the Miku Miku Hockey 2.0 AR Marker for your convenience.
+Here's the original link to the Miku Miku Hockey 2.0 AR Marker that no longer works.

 At least I can finally tick 'played hockey with a virtual idol' off my list of things to do now.